MadShark1010/Overstay/README.md

 ENVOY_CLIENT_SECRET=<your-envoy-client-secret>
 ```

-Replace the last two values with your own from your Envoy Developer App setup.
+Replacing the last two values with your own from your Envoy Developer App setup.

 Start the server: